williamctburke/Dimension/README.md

 ## Python Version ##
 ### Dependencies ###
 Before using the Python version, ensure the following packages are installed and visible to your Python distribution.
+The Anaconda distribution is an easy way to set this up.
 * `numpy`
 * `scipy`
 * `matplotlib`